-The Chartered Institute of Public Finance and Accountancy (CIPFA) have produced the Code of Practice on Treasury Management (the Code) which represents best practice in Treasury Management.
-By adopting the attached Treasury Policy Statement and Treasury Strategy for 2018/19 to 2021/22 the Commissioner will ensure Treasury business is delivered in accordance with the CIPFA Code.
+The Chartered Institute of Public Finance and Accountancy (CIPFA) has produced the Code of Practice on Treasury Management (the Code) which represents best practice in Treasury Management.
+By adopting the attached Treasury Policy Statement and Treasury Strategy for 2017/18 to 2020/21 the Commissioner will ensure Treasury business is delivered in accordance with the CIPFA Code.

-The proposed Strategy was reviewed by the Joint Independent Audit Committee on 19 February 2018, where it was agreed to recommend to the Commissioner the adoption of the four year Treasury Policy Statement and Treasury Strategy.
+The proposed Strategy was reviewed by the Joint Independent Audit Committee on 27 February 2017, where it was agreed to recommend to the Commissioner the adoption of the four year Treasury Policy Statement and Treasury Strategy.